Privacy

 • Modern protocols — WireGuard or OpenVPN support

-• Kill switch — Blocks internet if VPN connection drops
+• Kill switch — Blocks internet if VPN connection drops, preventing accidental exposure of your real IP

 • Server locations — More locations provide more flexibility